 Limitations of Real GDP per Head as an indicator

-While a useful indicator, Real GDP per head has limitations:
+While Real GDP per head is a valuable indicator, it has limitations:

-It can be affected by exchange rate fluctuations.
-Changes in exchange rates can distort comparisons of GDP per head between countries.
+Can be influenced by exchange rate fluctuations: Changes in exchange rates can affect the apparent value of GDP per head when comparing countries.

-Table: Real GDP per Head in Selected Countries (2022)
+Table: Real GDP per Head for Selected Countries (2023 - Estimated)**

 Country